InfluxDB Source Connector for Confluent Platform¶

 You can use this connector for a 30-day trial period without a license key.

-Installing the InfluxDB Sink Connector¶
+Installe InfluxDB Sink Connector¶

 The InfluxDB Connector is compatible with Confluent Platform version 4.1 (and later).

+The InfluxDB connector is compatible with Confluent Platform version 4.1 and later.
 You can install this connector by using the Confluent Hub client installation instructions or by manually downloading the ZIP file.

 - You must install the connector on every machine where Connect will run.